A topic from the subject of Titration in Chemistry.

 Key Procedures:

-• Standardization of NaOH solution: The NaOH solution should be standardized against a known acid solution to determine its exact concentration.
+• Standardization of NaOH solution: The NaOH solution should be standardized against a primary standard acid solution (e.g., potassium hydrogen phthalate, KHP) to determine its exact concentration.
+This involves titrating a known weight of KHP with the NaOH solution until the endpoint is reached.
+The concentration of the NaOH can then be calculated.

-• Endpoint determination: The endpoint of the titration is reached when the solution turns from colorless (acidic) to pink (basic).
+• Endpoint determination: The endpoint of the titration is reached when the solution turns from colorless (acidic) to a persistent faint pink (basic).
 The phenolphthalein indicator changes color around pH 8.3.

 Significance: